What is stress?

 Renate Freisler:

-• "Business coaching: for topics from the corporate environment (leadership, transformations, professional stress, career coaching, conflicts...)
+• „Business coaching: for topics from the corporate environment (leadership, transformations, professional stress, Career coaching, conflicts ...)

 • Personal coaching: for personal issues (crises, reorientation, overload, lack of self-confidence)

-Personality analysis: for all coaching sessions
+Personality analyses: for all coaching sessions

 • Individual seminars: for groups in companies (self- and stress management, resilience, mindfulness, self-leadership)“